WCAG Contrast Checker

 Is #767676 accessible on white?

-Yes, 100% free.
-No account, no limits.
-Color blindness simulation, fix suggestions, palette matrix, bulk analysis — all free.
-Everything runs in your browser.
+Yes, completely free.
+No signup, no account, no limits.
+Color blindness simulation, fix suggestions, palette matrix, and bulk analysis are all available to everyone, and every calculation happens in your browser — nothing is sent to any server.